VanessaNimmo/portfolio/README.md

 Get final approval for website design.
 Begin coding with plain HTML, focussing on using appropriate tags for content to make the site accessible to screen readers.
 Set up Netlify deployment.

+NB: Netlify deployment didn't work, and discovered github.io, so went with that as it was very doable in a short amount of time.

 **Thursday**

 Finish coding the static webpage.